geowarin/geowarin.github.io/content/post/c-sharp-codestyle/index.md

 but I found them a bit lacking.

 Roslyn has [a strict code style](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md).
-They are enforced via their [code formatter](https://github.com/dotnet/codeformatter).
+It is enforced via their [code formatter](https://github.com/dotnet/codeformatter).

 They also have an [.editorconfig file](https://github.com/dotnet/roslyn/blob/main/.editorconfig).